DanteAlighierin/foot/README.md

 want another window, start another foot process.

 However, foot can also be run in a _server_ mode.
 In this mode, one process hosts multiple windows.
-Note that this is **nothing** like tabs.
-When first started in server mode, **no** windows are available.
+All Wayland communication, VT parsing and rendering is done in the server process.

-You open new windows by running `footclient`.
-This is a small process that instructs the foot server to open a new terminal window.
-The client process remains running until the terminal window is closed.
-The exit value of the client process is that of the shell that was running in the terminal window.
+New windows are opened by running `footclient`, which remains running until the terminal window is closed, at which point it exits with the exit value of the client process (typically the shell).

 The point of this mode is **a)** reduced memory footprint - all terminal windows will share fonts and glyph cache, and **b)** reduced